eugenebuhor/beugene.com/content/graphql-vs-rest-choosing-the-right-api-for-your-project.md

     withdrawStake: isAuthenticated,
   },
 });

-// Apply permissions middleware to your GraphQL server
 ```

 This setup ensures that only authenticated users can access user data and perform staking operations.
 Additionally, implementing rate limiting using tools like [express-rate-limit](https://github.com/nfriedly/express-rate-limit) can further protect your API from excessive requests.